Preparing for School

 - Schedule a visit with the doctor's office for a flu vaccine and other vaccinations that are required.

 - Fill out emergency contact information and names of people who can pick up your child.
 Also, notify the school about your child’s health needs, medications, or allergies.
+The school will require you to give permission to treat your child's medical condition.

 - Call neighbors and friends about carpooling.
 Introduce your child to the other drivers and riders before school starts.
 That will help make your child more comfortable about riding in a carpool.